sfc-gh-akelkar/hugging_face_llms_to_snowflake/03_import_models_via_ui.md

 - Container image is being built in the background

 **Out of Memory errors:**
+- First, verify you're using Snowflake's default settings (they are pre-optimized)
-- Increase memory in Advanced Settings
+- If still occurring, increase memory allocation in Advanced Settings
-- Reduce number of workers
-- Reduce max batch rows
+- Or reduce number of workers/max batch rows
+- Consider using larger compute pool instance family

 ---